 Did you know orange is the colour of joy, sunshine, enthusiasm, creativity, success and health?
-Orange is also the colour of social connection, if you’d like to have more friends in your life, introduce some orange into your home (or peach which is back on trend).
+Orange is also the colour of social connection.
+So, if you’d like to have more friends in your life, introduce some orange into your home (or peach, which is back on trend).

-It’s also the perfect mid-century modern colour combined with blues and turquoise!
+It’s also the perfect mid-century modern colour combined with bright blues and turquoise!

 Sheryl found the stump down the road from where she used to live with the intention of turning it into a coffee table someday.
 Their new house was the perfect time!

 This is one of Sheryl’s pieces (below).
 I love the casual–I-just-finished-painting-this–feel of the trees on a pad of paper, propped up on a stand.
 I decided it should be front and center above her sofa (below).